jcn363/MintMind/DEPENDENCY_POLICY.md

 ## Philosophy

-The VS Code project balances stability, security, and feature velocity by:
+The MintMind project balances stability, security, and feature velocity by:
 - Keeping dependencies up-to-date when safe
 - Pinning versions only when necessary for compatibility or security
 - Prioritizing security fixes over new features